TodWulff/V2.2526_Config/README.md

 of myself from any potential outcomes of your decision to use the info/data/code/macros/configs presented herein.

 Printer Details, for those who may be interested:
-- Watercooled Phaetus WHF High Flow Hot End, with Phaetus WaterCooler Pump/Radiator/Fan Kit
+- Water-cooled Phaetus WHF High Flow Hot End, with Phaetus WaterCooler Pump/Radiator/Fan Kit
 	- I supplemented the latter with a stand-alone temp sensor/indicator ()
 	- And I've added sensors to enable programmatic indication of the 'H2O' cooling system in Klipper
 	- Further, I changed the kit wiring to enable PWM of the pump and to provide pump tach feedback to Klipper